EvolvingLMMs-Lab/lmms-eval/README.md

 ---

 ## Annoucement
+- [2024-10] 🎉🎉 We welcome the new task [TemporalBench](https://huggingface.co/datasets/microsoft/TemporalBench) for fine-grained temporal understanding and reasoning for videos, which reveals a huge (>30%) human-AI gap.
 - [2024-10] 🎉🎉 We welcome the new tasks [VDC](https://rese1f.github.io/aurora-web/) for video detailed captioning, [MovieChat-1K](https://rese1f.github.io/MovieChat/) for long-form video understanding, and [Vinoground](https://vinoground.github.io/), a temporal counterfactual LMM benchmark composed of 1000 short natural video-caption pairs.
 We also welcome the new models: [AuroraCap](https://github.com/rese1f/aurora) and [MovieChat](https://github.com/rese1f/MovieChat).
 - [2024-09] 🎉🎉 We welcome the new tasks [MMSearch](https://mmsearch.github.io/) and [MME-RealWorld](https://mme-realworld.github.io/) for inference acceleration
 - [2024-09] ⚙️️⚙️️️️ We upgrade `lmms-eval` to `0.2.3` with more tasks and features.
 We support a compact set of language tasks evaluations (code credit to [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness)), and we remove the registration logic at start (for all models and tasks) to reduce the overhead.
 Now `lmms-eval` only launches necessary tasks/models.
 Please check the [release notes](https://github.com/EvolvingLMMs-Lab/lmms-eval/releases/tag/v0.2.3) for more details.